JEHOVAH'S WITNESSES HISTORY

 SAIA v.
 PEOPLE OF STATE OF NEW YORK was a 1948 Supreme Court of the United States (SCOTUS) decision, which is a criminal case that receives much less publicity from the WatchTower Society, its' Jehovah's Witnesses members, and their liberal supporters.
 Although SCOTUS reversed the criminal conviction of the Jehovah's Witness defendant/appellant, who was represented by Hayden Covington, it did so only by a narrow 5-4 split decision.
 The SAIA case deals with the issue of the Jehovah's Witnesses' use of loud-speakers to blast unwilling listeners with WatchTower propaganda.

-This court case is especially interesting to this writer, because my own Great-Grandfather also used a loud-speaker to assault people with the message of the WatchTower Society.
-My Great-Grandfather, who was a Jehovah's Witness, lived in a small rural town, whose population was probably only around 300-400 at that time.
-Having worn out his welcome calling at his neighbor's doorsteps with WatchTower propaganda, my GGF proceeded to install a loud-speaker on the roof of his house.
-Whether GGF himself sometimes spoke, or whether he used some type of pre-recording, or hooked the loudspeaker to a radio set, he used the roof-mounted loud-speaker to blast Judge Rutherford's speeches and other WatchTower propaganda to unwilling listeners throughout the small community.
-My GGF died in 1936.
-Whether it was because of the use of the loud-speaker and/or other Jehovah's Witness activities, or the fact that shortly before his death GGF shot and killed my JW Grandmother's first husband, GGF's widow and children all moved from that community shortly after his death.
+This court case is especially interesting to this Editor, because my own Jehovah's Witness Great-Grandfather also used a loud-speaker to assault unwilling listeners with the propaganda of the WatchTower Society back during the mid 1930s.
+My JW Great-Grandfather lived in a small rural town, whose population was probably only around 400-500 people at that time.
+Having worn out his welcome calling at his neighbor's doorsteps with WatchTower literature, my JW GGF proceeded to install a loud-speaker on the roof of his house.
+Whether GGF himself sometimes spoke, or whether he used pre-recorded Rutherford lectures, or whether he hooked the loudspeaker to a radio set which was broadcasting Rutherford's lectures, JW GGF used the roof-mounted loud-speaker to BLAST WatchTower propaganda to unwilling listeners throughout the small rural community.

 Saia was a resident of Buffalo, New York, who was arrested in Lockport, New York, for violating a city ordinance which regulated the use of loud-speakers and other sound amplification devices.
 The ordinance required persons wishing to use sound amplification within the city limits to apply for a permit from the Chief of Police.
 The Chief of Police actually granted Saia a permit for a 30 day period.
 On four successive Sundays, Saia traveled to Lockport, where Saia set up his equipment in the City Park, and blasted unwilling park visitors with WatchTower propaganda.
 However, after having received multiple complaints, the Chief of Police refused to renew Saia's permit for an additional 30 day period.